ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](mono_remap.gif)](mono_remap.gif)
 [![\[IM Output\]](mono_remap_gradient.gif)](mono_remap_gradient.gif)

-By more careful selection of colors using "`-remap`" you can effectively produce the same 'threshold' range as used by the "`-monochrome`" operator, or any other threshold range you like.
+By careful selection of colors and using "`-remap`" you can effectively produce the same 'threshold' range as used by the "`-monochrome`" operator, or any other threshold range you like.

 ~~~
 convert xc:gray20  xc:white  +append   ctrl_colors.gif